ocean-tracking-network/resonATe/docs/notebooks/interval_data.ipynb.rst

    <hr>

-``interval_data()`` takes a compressed detections DataFrame, a distance matrix, and a detection radiues DataFrame and creates an interval data DataFrame.
+``interval_data()`` takes a compressed detections DataFrame, a distance matrix, and a detection radius DataFrame and creates an interval data DataFrame.

 Intervals are lengths of time in which a station detected an animal.